rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/source-addresses.rst

-Source Addresses are public and private IP addresses that provide details for programatically determining the IP addresses of requests coming from the load balancers service.
+Source Addresses are public and private IP addresses that provide details for programmatically determining the IP addresses of requests coming from the load balancers service.

 Source Addresses can be obtained directly from the loadbalancer details